 The primary atmospheric emissions reported in this analysis that contribute over 99 percent of the total global warming potential for each system are fossil fuel-derived carbon dioxide, methane, and nitrous oxide.
-Other contributors include some HCFCs and CFCs, but these contribute less than 1 percent of the total shown.
+Other contributors include some hydrochlorofluorocarbons (HCFCs) and chlorofluorocarbons (CFCs), but these contribute less than 0.1 percent of the total shown.
 Greenhouse gas emissions are mainly from combustion.
-In the primary data collected for olefins, ethylbenzene/styrene, and GPPS resin, combustion emissions from flare have been included as process emissions and so their totals may be overstated by small amounts due to the inclusion of combustion of fuel used during the flare.
-Data providers were asked to estimate percentages of greenhouse gases from flare from that of the combustion of fuels.
+In the primary data collected for olefins, ethylbenzene/styrene, and HIPS resin, combustion emissions from flare are included as process emissions and so their totals may be overstated by small amounts due to the inclusion of combustion of fuel used during the flare.
+Data providers were asked to estimate percentages of greenhouse gases from flares or emission control processes apart from that of the combustion of fuels.

-The 100-year global warming potential (GWP) factors for each of these substances as reported in the Intergovernmental Panel on Climate Change (IPCC) 2013 are: fossil carbon dioxide 1, fossil methane 28, and nitrous oxide 265.
+The 100-year global warming potential (GWP) factors for each of these substances as reported in the Intergovernmental Panel on Climate Change (IPCC) 201313 are: fossil carbon dioxide 1, fossil methane 28, and nitrous oxide 265.
 The GWP factor for a substance represents the relative global warming contribution of a pound of that substance compared to a pound of carbon dioxide.
 The weights of each greenhouse gas are multiplied by its GWP factor to arrive at the total GWP results.
 Although normally GWP results are closely related to the energy results, the feedstock energy is not associated with GWP because feedstock energy is embodied in the resin material, not energy from combustion of the fuel.